-This article is a high-level overview to introduce you to the GDN and how it works.
+This article is a high-level overview of the GDN and how it works.

-The GDN eliminates the need to internationalize your website or host translations.
+Finally, leveraging the GDN eliminates the need to internationalize your website or host translations within your own infrastructure.

 How your website is translated with the GDN